 Below is a list of Frequently Asked Questions for Surrogate Mothers.
-Simply click on a question to reveal it.

 Can I still have sex with my partner?

 Each IVF clinic will have its own protocol and restrictions for sexual activity.
 At most clinics, the surrogate will be asked to either abstain from sexual relations entirely or to use a combination of effective barriers prior to starting any of the injectable medications and to completely abstain from the beginning of medications until cleared by the primary IVF physician.
 This is usually, in our experience, two weeks before and after the transfer.
 This will be depending on the ongoing status of the pregnancy and the orders of the physician.
 Surrogates will also be asked to stop any heavy exercising during the medication stage and possibly throughout the pregnancy if there is difficulty with the pregnancy.
 This will also be determined by the primary IVF physician.

 What happens during the cycle month and embryo transfer?

 The embryo transfer procedure will be performed two to five days after the donor or intended parents’ eggs have been harvested and fertilized.
 Embryo transfers usually take approximately twenty minutes.
 The embryo transfer is performed with a very fine catheter that is inserted vaginally into the uterus through the cervix.

 Surrogates will be required to stay and rest in the IVF centre for approximately twenty minutes to one hour following the transfer procedure.
 She may also be required to stay in a nearby hotel for a bed rest period of time as specified by the clinic, which is usually between 24-48 hours.

 If the surrogate is required to fly for the procedure, she may be required to stay through the period specified for bed rest.
 This decision will be made by the physician and intended parents.
 All expenses will be covered by the intended parents as receiptable expenses.